Maleny celebrity agent Ian “Dicko” Dickson is calling for better transport safety for Sunshine Coast musicians and punters.

 “Trying to densify along the light rail route to justify light rail is proven to not work.
 We are a community of car drivers and it is just a smoke screen for pro-development.
 Electric buses connecting the coast with the heavy rail is a better option.”

-The Department of Transport and Main Roads says the current proposed line will complement the planned Sunshine Coast Public Transport Project, to “meet the future needs of the southern Sunshine Coast, while protecting its natural environment and lifestyle”.
+A Department of Transport and Main Roads spokesperson says the current proposed line will complement the planned Sunshine Coast Public Transport Project.

-ShapingSEQ estimates that by 2041, an additional 190,000 people will need to be accommodated on the Coast, requiring 87,000 more dwellings, generating more than 800,000 daily trips.
+ShapingSEQÂ estimates that by 2041, an additional 190,000 people will need homes on the Coast.
+This requires 87,000 more dwellings, generating more than 800,000 daily trips, according to the department.

 “Most of this growth is expected to occur in the southern Coast area.”